tmtsoftware/csw-prototype/loc/README.md

 Connection Issues
 -----------------

-Note: Applications providing services need to have these VM options defined when running:
+Note: Applications using the location service may need to have these VM options defined when running, especially when running in a virtual machine (Vmware):

-* -Djava.net.preferIPv4Stack=true (due to problems handling ipv6 addresses)
+* -Djava.net.preferIPv4Stack=true (due to problems handling ipv6 addresses in some cases)

 * -Dakka.remote.netty.tcp.hostname=XXX.XXX.XXX.XX (To make sure the correct IP addresses is used, in case there are multiple interfaces)